 What Is Ahead for the Future of Global Grain Flow?

-From the ongoing war in Ukraine to evolving Chinese demand to bumper crops in South America, the trends are shifting for global grain flow.
-What will 2023 and the years ahead hold?
-That will be the topic of a dynamic panel at the 2023 Top Producer Summit.
+From the war in Ukraine to evolving Chinese demand to bumper crops in South America, the trends are shifting for global grain flow.
+What will the future hold?
+That will be the topic of a panel at Top Producer Summit.

 (Top Producer)